A new chapter: News Co/Lab

 Some news: Arizona State University’s Cronkite School has launched News Co/Lab, a collaborative lab aimed at creating, testing, and promoting innovations that will help make the news ecosystem more robust and valuable for all participants.

-Before I tell you more about what we’ll be doing, and who are initial partners will be, some background:
+Before I tell you more about what we’ll be doing, and who our initial partners will be, some background:

 Last March, I asked this question: Could we find ways to make media/news literacy universal?